-Here is the outline-each section is one point each
+Here is the outline-each section is one point each.

-- 1. Notebook checked at the beginning - 2.
-Follows lab notebook format - a.
-Procedures, results, and data are written on the RIGHT side of the notebook. - b.
-Calculations and formulas are written of the LEFT side of the notebook. - 3.
-Contains all the sections - a.
-Date - b.
-Lab number and what the lab is: e.g. LAB 2: MEASUREMENTS - c.
-An outline of the procedure you are doing. - d.
-Table for entering your data. - 4.
-Notebook checked at end of lab as part of lab check out - a.
-Any additional notes and/or changes are entered - 5.
-Results and data entered - a.
+- 1. Notebook checked at the beginning.

+- 2. Follows lab notebook format.

+- a.
+Procedures, results, and data are written on the RIGHT side of the notebook.

+- b.
+Calculations and formulas are written of the LEFT side of the notebook.

+- 3. Contains all the sections.

+- a.
+Date

+- b.
+Lab number and what the lab is: e.g., LAB 2: MEASUREMENTS

+- c.
+An outline of the procedure you are doing.

+- d.
+Table for entering your data.

+- 4. Results and data.

+- a.
 You will be entering your data into the Canvas Excel files as well.
 You can enter it during class (I will have it open on the lab computer).
 You can opt to enter it remotely as well.